 - DISSOLUTION OF THE UNCONSCIOUS THOUGHT CLOUD OF THE WORLD

-- THE STORY OF THE KING OF GODS AND THE PIGS
+- THE STORY OF THE KING OF GODS AND THE PIGS, BY SWAMI VIVEKANANDA

 - THE GREAT AWAKENING

-Image: “”Indra, the god of storms and guardian of the east, riding on his white elephant Airavata.
+Image: “Indra, the god of storms and guardian of the east, riding on his white elephant Airavata.
 He is yellow-skinned and four-armed.
 He holds two swords with wavy blades.
-His upper body is covered with eyes, jewellery and a red scarf.
+His upper body is covered with eyes, jewelry and a red scarf.
 The loin-cloth is green.
 The elephant is richly caparisoned, and carries a noose in its trunk.” … https://upload.wikimedia.org/wikipedia/commons/9/9a/Tiruchchirappalli_painting_Indra.jpg ..